Mimicking states with limited resources: passing quantum quiz via global control: Discussion

 \section{Discussion}

-A possible experimental realization of our model is described below.
-To begin with, let us assume that we have two copies of candidate system.
-In the limit~$J\ll1$ the states of the spin chains are almost disentangled, and in the limit $N\gg1$ our black-box can be realized via projective measurements on the candidate system.
+Here we discuss relation to possible experiments.
+To begin with, let us assume that we have two copies of the candidate system.
+In the limit~$J\ll1$ the states of the spin chains are almost disentangled, and in the limit $N\gg1$ our blackbox can be realized via projective measurements on the candidate system.
 In this situation the state of the $k$th spin of the candidate (as well as of the target) system is approximately pure, i.e. $\ket{\psi_0^{[c,t]}}\approx \ket{\psi_{1}^{[c,t]}}\otimes\ket{\psi_{2}^{[c,t]}}\otimes\dots\ket{\psi_N^{[c,t]}}$, and for the candidate system we can write